match-ROS/match_student_code/student_code/005_Recursive-Least-Squares-Algorithm/README.md

-# Algorithm to Estimate the dynamic Parameters of unknown Objects
+# Algorithm to Estimate the Dynamic Parameters of Unknown Objects
 ## Overview

 In this folder are relevant python scripts, launch files and customized files of the official match_mobile_robotics folder.
-With this package it is possible to estimate the unknown dynamic parameters of an object with two UR16e manipulators
+With this package it is possible to estimate the unknown dynamic parameters of an object with two UR16e manipulators.

 **Author:** Arian Pajaziti, Karim Qarbi